andrew/ultimate-awesome/README.md

 - [awesome-web3-projects](https://github.com/Shubham0850/awesome-web3-projects) - A handpicked collection of inspiring Web3 projects for learning and exploration.
 - [awesome-web3.0](https://github.com/surajondev/awesome-web3.0) - A collection of awesome resources to learn Web 3.0🚀.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.
+- [awesome-urbit](https://github.com/urbit/awesome-urbit) - A curated collection of projects and tools in the Urbit ecosystem.
 - [awesome-passive-income](https://github.com/yourincomehome/awesome-passive-income) - A curated list of ways to make money online.
 - [Awesome-Earth-Artificial-Intelligence](https://github.com/ESIPFed/Awesome-Earth-Artificial-Intelligence) - A curated list of Earth Science's Artificial Intelligence (AI) tutorials, notebooks, software, datasets, courses, books, video lectures and papers.
 Contributions most welcome.
 - [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.